draggsconnor/BlipKit/manual/instruments.md

 +-----------------+
 {% endhighlight %}

-**Attack phase only:** the attack phase is played first then its last value is kept as long as the note is set.
+**Attack phase only:** the attack phase is played first, then its last value is kept as long as the note is set.

 {% highlight text %}
 +--------+